Shabiha: Syrian Civil War

 Upon the outbreak of the Syrian Revolution in 2011, the regime deployed the Shabiha death squads upon the demonstrators, ordering them to execute sectarian attacks on the protestors, torture Sunni demonstrators and engage in anti-Sunni rhetoric.
 This policy led to large-scale desertions within the army ranks and further defections of officers who began forming a resistance movement.
 In March 2011, activists reported that Shabiha drove through Latakia in cars armed with machine guns firing at protesters, and then later of taking up sniper position on rooftops and killing up to 21 people.
 It was reported by local activists that on 18 and 19 April that the shabiha and security forces killed 21 protesters in Homs.

+The Syrian opposition, foreign governments, and human rights organizations accuse the shabiha militia of being a tool of the Syrian regime, operating as mercenaries to track down political opponents.The shabiha are accused of committing several atrocities and massacres in Syria after the revolution, including the Houla massacre and the Qubeir massacre in 2012.

-In May, Foreign Affairs reported that the shabiha joined the Fourth Armoured Division, led by Maher al-Assad, and attacked civilians in the cities of Banias, Jableh, and Latakia."
+In May, Foreign Affairs reported that the shabiha joined the 4th Armoured Division, led by Maher al-Assad, and attacked civilians in the cities of Banias, Jableh, and Latakia."
 A month later in June, witnesses and refugees from the northwestern region said that the shabiha have reemerged during the uprising and were being used by the Assad regime to carry out "a scorched earth campaign […] burning crops, ransacking houses and shooting randomly."
 The Washington Post reported a case in which four sisters were raped by shabiha members.